ConvergePanelRESEARCH • VERIFY • GOVERN

 Who this is for

-Politically engaged individualsAnyone who follows political news and debates online and shares political content
+Politically engaged individuals and civic-minded readersAnyone who follows political news and debates online and wants to verify claims before sharing them further

 The problem

 Political misinformation is different from other kinds.
 It's not just wrong — it's strategic.
-Quote misattribution, fabricated statistics, out-of-context numbers, and misleading framing are deployed specifically to move people and to be shared by people who already believe what the claim implies.
+Quote misattribution, fabricated statistics, out-of-context excerpts, and misleading framing are deployed specifically to move people and to be shared by people who already believe what the claim implies.
 You share political misinformation not despite your engagement — but because of it.

 The added difficulty: political claims often can't be resolved as simply 'true' or 'false.'
 They involve contested data, disputed interpretations, and genuine disagreement among experts.
 A claim about crime rates, economic performance, or policy outcomes might cite real numbers in a misleading frame.
 The claim is technically accurate but constructed to mislead.

 Asking a single AI model about a political claim often produces the worst possible outcome: a confident, balanced-sounding answer that doesn't actually resolve whether the specific framing is accurate or misleading.
+The model may even reflect whichever framing is most prevalent in its training data.

 How ConvergePanel helps

 Multi-model verification is particularly valuable for political claims because different models have different tendencies when handling contested political territory.
 Seeing where they agree and disagree — and reading each model's evidence independently — gives you a richer picture than any single verdict.
-A consensus score below 60 on a political claim should make you pause before sharing, regardless of which side of an argument it supports.

 How it works